 When reviewing the Originality Report for your assignment you should take note of passages of highlighted text and rewrite these sections to paraphrase the ideas from the original source.
 Avoid spending time just substituting words with the same meaning in the highlighted sentences.
 While this may slightly reduce the Similarity Index the strategy is generally obvious to the person assessing your work and it may still constitute plagiarism.
-It is better to spend your efforts to develop your paraphrasing skills, try following the steps outlined in Section 3.1.3.
+It is better to spend your efforts to develop your paraphrasing skills.